LimitOrderBook/lob-analysis/README.md

-# Limit Order Book analysis notebooks
+# Limit Order Book analysis notebooks, libraries and figures
 ## Dissertation
 **Modelling the short-term impact of live news-flows on the limit order book using an extended Hawkes process**
 ![University of Oxford](oxford-logo.png)